 In any given moment, your heart can melt, your blood may boil, you may fall into a deep laughter, you may want to run away.
 In these moments, memories are being embedded to your brain.
 The feelings, etched to your heart.
 Often, the triggers to your raw emotions are on repeat.
 The sweet touch of your child wanting to snuggled, the moment your toddler finds his way to playing in the toilet water… again…, the conversations over your monthly girls’ night dinner, the chaos of business and family life all blending together…. that’s pretty much my life in a nutshell.
 So much so, that I can predict and anticipate the details before they happen (in great part due to maintaining my own 365 project).

-Keep a notebook (or hello voice to text email to yourself in your iPhone) to jot down any thoughts.
+Keep a notebook (or hello voice to text email to yourself in your iPhone) to jot down any thoughts or use Fearless and Framed’s To-Remember List.
 This will help you remember to photograph these details on a moment’s notice.
 You will become aware over time.

 2. Have a camera at arm’s length